vacp2p/rfc/specs/waku/waku.md

 The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcasted by one or more peers.

+#### P2P Request

+This packet is used for sending Dapp-level peer-to-peer requests, e.g. Waku Mail Client requesting old messages from the [Waku Mail Server](./mailserver.md).

+#### P2P Message

+This packet is used for sending the peer-to-peer messages, which are not supposed to be forwarded any further.
+E.g. it might be used by the Waku Mail Server for delivery of old (expired) messages, which is otherwise not allowed.

 ### Payload Encryption

 Asymmetric encryption uses the standard Elliptic Curve Integrated Encryption Scheme with SECP-256k1 public key.